 \subsection{Scaling Causal Inference to Large Graphs}

-Figure \ref{fig:runtimes} shows the runtime of the method in seconds as a function of the graph's size.
-Notice that the runtime of our algorithm in the log-log plot is roughly linear.
-Since we used 5000 observations, any additional overhead is coming from cross-validation.
+Figure \ref{fig:runtimes} shows the runtime of the method in secs as a function of the graph's size.
+Notice that the runtime of our algorithm in the log-log plot is roughly linear, supporting our above statement about the computational time being polynomial in $d$.
+As we used 5000 observations, additional overhead comes from cross-validation.